devpow112/codify-images/README.md

 Options:
-  -V, --version               output the version number -f, --force-base64          force all image output to be base64 encoded (default: false) -o, --output <path>         path to write generated files (default: "generated") -e, --es <version>          ESM version to generate (default: 6) -c, --indent-count <count>  number of indent elements to output (default: 1)
+  -V, --version               output the version number -s, --svg-disable-base64    This will allow SVG images to be output as not base64 (default: false) -d, --double-quotes         Use double quotes for output instead of single quotes (default: false) -o, --output <path>         path to write generated files (default: "generated") -e, --es <version>          ESM version to generate (default: 6) -c, --indent-count <count>  number of indent elements to output (default: 1)